-For each module participants receive assignments.
-At the end of each module, they must respond to a series of multiple-choice questions.
+For each of the courses, participants receive assignments.
+At the end of each course, they must respond to a series of multiple-choice questions.
 For their assignments, the students receive very precise instructions.
 We have created a module for assignments.
 Before writing the assignment, the student is asked to follow the course, read the reference documents that we put at their disposal, and write their text according to the given instruction.
 We have also created an evaluation grid of personal work.
 Tutors and coordinators revise the assignments.
-The goal is to help students deal with problems of sexual and reproductive health in their respective countries, using what they learn in our course and preparing their work with respect to academic and scientific standards.
+The goal is to help students deal with problems of sexual and reproductive health in their respective countries, using what they learn in our courses and preparing their work with respect to academic and scientific standards.

-In terms of documentation and published educational resources, this course is one of the richest in the world.
-It contains the most reference documents (guidelines), continuously updated in the field of sexual and reproductive health.
+In terms of documentation and published educational resources, our courses are among the richest in the world.
+They contain the most reference documents (guidelines), continuously updated in the field of sexual and reproductive health.
 These help participants to become more familiar with scientific reading and writing and use the knowledge acquired in the training course in their day-to-day professional practice.
 A personal coach is assigned to each participant.
-Coaches are GFMER country coordinators, who facilitate the learning process with the participants.
+Coaches are GFMER country coordinators and former participants, who facilitate the learning process with the participants.
 As the majority of students' work (assignments and research protocol) is based on the analysis of local situations in regard to sexual and reproductive health problems, the assistance of country coordinators is very important.

 The participation of a student is measured by the submission of assignments in the time given and their response to the multiple-choice questions.
-Once their work is completed, reviewed, and accepted for a given module, the student is credited with a number of hours (8 hours per week), regardless of the actual time it took to complete the work.
+Once their work is completed, reviewed, and accepted for a given module, the student is credited with a number of hours (6 to 8 hours per week), regardless of the actual time it took to complete the work.